Last updated on :23 Feb, 2026

-Read time : 9 min
+Read time :9 min

-The process of making onion juice at home is relatively straightforward and requires minimal time and effort.
+Making onion juice at home is relatively straightforward and requires minimal time and effort.
 Here’s how you can do it:

 To get maximum benefit for your hair, it is important to apply the onion juice correctly.
 Here is a simple, step-by-step guide on how to use onion juice on your hair:

 Onion juice offers numerous potential benefits for hair health, thanks to its rich sulphur content and a host of nutrients.
-Let’s dive deeper into how it may support your mane.

 Recommendation: Before using onion juice, it is highly recommended that you conduct a patch test (apply a small amount behind the ear or on the inner elbow and wait 24 hours) and consult with your doctor or a dermatologist.
-This is a small step that can help decrease risks and ensure the safe use of onion juice for your hair health.
+This is a small step that may help decrease risks and ensure the safe use of onion juice for your hair health.

-“Natural remedies like onion juice contain compounds such as sulphur and antioxidants which can be surprisingly effective.
+“Natural remedies like onion juice contain compounds such as sulphur and antioxidants, which can be surprisingly effective.
 While not a guaranteed cure, its properties help nourish the scalp and may create a healthier environment for hair to grow.”

 -Dr Anubha Karol

 You can, but it’s not generally advisable.
 It may irritate the scalp due to its potent properties, especially if left on for more than a few hours.
-Extended exposure also increases the risk of the strong odor lingering.
+Extended exposure also increases the risk of the strong odour lingering.

-Onion juice contains high levels of sulphur, which aids in collagen production, and antioxidants like catalase, which may help reduce oxidative stress on the scalp [3].
+Onion juice contains high levels of sulphur, which aids in collagen production, and antioxidants like catalase, which may help reduce oxidative stress on the scalp.

 [1] Sharquie, K. E., & Al‐Obaidi, H. K. (2002).
 Onion juice (Allium cepa L.), a new topical treatment for alopecia areata.
 The Journal of Dermatology, 29(6), 343–346. https://doi.org/10.1111/j.1346-8138.2002.tb00277.x